Azure Event Hubs - Geo-disaster recovery

 The Event Hubs Standard SKU supports Availability Zones, providing fault-isolated locations within an Azure region.

 The Availability Zones support for Azure Event Hubs Standard is only available in Azure regions where availability zones are present.

 You can enable Availability Zones on new namespaces only, using the Azure portal.
-Event Hubs does not support migration of existing namespaces.
-You cannot disable zone redundancy after enabling it on your namespace.
+Event Hubs doesn't support migration of existing namespaces.
+You can't disable zone redundancy after enabling it on your namespace.

 - The sample on GitHub walks through a simple workflow that creates a geo-pairing and initiates a failover for a disaster recovery scenario.

 - The REST API reference describes APIs for performing the Geo-disaster recovery configuration.